vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 0.
 Expertises and Languages

-`Level 0` contains standardized expertises, standardized languages, and the translations of expertises into these languages.
+`Level 0` contains supported expertises, supported languages, and the translations of expertises into these languages.
 You may want to skip reading about `Level 0` on a first reading, as it only describes data needed to support an optional feature.

 <ul><details><Summary>Level 0 example (click to expand)</Summary>